I am a freelance writer and stay-at-home mom to our triplets, Ruby, Autumn, and Henry.

 Before The Big Day: Obstetric Care

-One of the biggest differences in your experience as a parent of multiples begins before your babies even arrive on the scene.
+One of the biggest differences in your experience as a parent of multiples begins before your babies even arrive.
 For a multitude of reasons, twin and high order multiple (HOM) pregnancies are considered high risk.
 This makes sense—in the majority of pregnancies, there is only one occupant taking up residence in the womb.
-When you add more people, naturally you increase the risk factors for complications that can occur in all pregnancies.
+When you add more people, naturally you increase the risk factors for the complications that can occur in all pregnancies.

 Special Delivery: Delivering Twins or More

-While every delivery is different, there are special circumstances when delivering more than one baby at the end of a multiple pregnancy.
-Your chance of having a cesarean section is much more likely with multiples, for a few reasons.
+While every delivery is different, there are special circumstances when delivering more than one baby.
+Your chance of having a cesarean section is much higher with multiples, for a few reasons.
 First, babies in multiple gestations are often much smaller than their singleton, full-term counterparts.
-Twins average around 5.5 pounds each, while triplets typically average 4 pounds each, and quads often weigh in at a mere 3 pounds.
+Twins average around five and a half pounds each, while triplets typically average four pounds each, and quads often weigh in at a mere three pounds.
 In addition, your babies are likely to be premature, and depending on their gestation, may have some growing left to do outside the womb.
 For this reason, natural childbirth may be too much for your little ones to handle.
-For example, their size or individual position in the womb (called "presentation") may not lend itself to natural birth, one baby may experience distress as their siblings are being delivered, and other issues such as cord prolapse—a condition where the umbilical cord precedes the fetus out of the womb during birth - can make vaginal delivery risky in multiple pregnancies.
+For example, their size or individual position in the womb (called "presentation") may not lend itself to natural birth; one baby may experience distress as their siblings are being delivered, and other issues such as cord prolapse—a condition where the umbilical cord precedes the fetus out of the womb during birth—can make vaginal delivery risky in multiple pregnancies.
 For this reason, many twin and most high-order births are conducted by cesarian, where doctors can care for the babies in a controlled setting.

 Special Care: Life in the NICU